What is it all about?

 A Life of character

 Stoicism teaches that being a good person means living with virtue, treating others with fairness, acting with courage, and staying true to your values.
-It’s not about perfection, but about choosing what’s right, even when it’s hard.
+It is not about perfection, but about choosing what’s right, even when it’s hard.

 Mental wellbeing